 Park Center empowers people who have mental illness and substance use disorders to live and work in their communities.

-Park Center has been serving Nashville for over 35 years, providing a place for hope and recovery for people with serious mental illness, homelessness or addiction.
-We meet people where they are and provide support through treatment, housing, day programs and employment services.
+Park Center has been serving Nashville for over 35 years, providing a place for hope and recovery for people experiencing serious mental illness, homelessness, and substance use disorders.
+We meet people where they are and provide support through treatment, housing, day programs, homeless outreach, and employment services.
 We provide hope and help to our members to navigate challenges and better live and work in the community.

 Park Center opened in 1984 as a 501c3, nonprofit agency for people who have severe and persistent mental illness.
 Park Center is licensed by the Tennessee Department of Mental Health and Substance Abuse Services and is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).